Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 Not all states draw a distinction between visitors, business visitors, and trespassers.
 Some, including California,7 focus on whether the landlord could foresee the visitor’s presence.8

-Tenants receive contractual rights when they sign the lease.
-These rights require the landlord to take action to repair dangerous conditions.
+Tenants receive contractual rights when they sign the rental agreement.
+These rights require the landlord to take action to repair dangerous conditions, such as broken steps or handrails.
 They also have legal rights under state law.

 Most lawsuits against landlords are filed by the tenant.
 Because the tenant spends so much time there, they are the most likely to suffer an injury on the property.